 The focus of the Prevention & Early Intervention Unit’s (PEIU) work is on prevention and early interventions that can improve the life outcomes of children as well as the quality of life of older people dealing within long term conditions such as chronic illness (this is seen as being within the context of population health).

 The purpose of this webpage is to provide access to the work of the PEIU which was established under A Programme for a Partnership Government by the Department of Public Expenditure & Reform.

 Experience suggests that enthusiasm for acting early to prevent a policy challenge from emerging or worsening often wanes when confronted with the reality of implementing effective policies.
 This paper draws on insights from the policy making literature to identify key themes that support the development of prevention and early intervention as an approach to public policy.
-Using qualitative data from two dialogue sessions, this paper shows how these themes reflect policy experts’ and practitioners’ conceptualisations of such an approach.
+Using qualitative data from two dialogue sessions, this paper shows how these themes reflect how policy experts’ and practitioners’ conceptualise prevention and early intervention as public policy.
 Finally, this paper identifies opportunities for policy-makers to improve the design and implementation of such policies through greater understanding of the perspectives and roles of stakeholders and the use of public resources.

 Understanding Prevention and Early Intervention as Public Policy: A comparison of policies and programmes in Ireland (here)

 This Working Paper compares a range of key prevention and early intervention policies and programmes in Ireland to examine the extent to which a general understanding of prevention and early intervention reflects the reality of designing and implementing effective policies and programmes.
 This paper finds that:

 - While government departments play a key role, they are not the sole source of ideas, expertise and resources for such policies and programmes and they operate in a context of strong expectations of engagement with local level stakeholders.